Skip to main content

 Open

 The Air Force agreed with this recommendation.
-As of Fall 2023, it noted that it expects to address this recommendation by January 2026 by establishing Air Force-specific AI acquisition guidance after CDAO issues its AI strategy.
+In November 2024, Air Force Officials told us they expect to address this recommendation by January 2026 by establishing Air Force-specific AI acquisition guidance after CDAO issues its AI strategy.
 We will continue to follow-up on the Air Force's plans to issue its AI acquisition guidance.

 Information Management: Agencies Need to Streamline Electronic Services